 Bill Number & Author Description Position Status AB 37 (Berman- D) Elections: vote by mail ballots.
-Would extend the requirements on county elections officials to mail a ballot to every registered voter to all elections; would require county elections officials to permit any voter to cast a ballot using a certified remote accessible vote, among other things.
-Watch Assembly Elections AB 53 (Low-D) Election day holiday.
-Would make election day a state holiday.
-Watch Assembly Governmental Organization AB 728 (Mullin- D) Elections: county voter information guides.
+Would require county elections officials to mail a ballot to every active registered voter, and to allow voters to use a vote by mail tracking system for all elections.
+Watch Senate Elections and Constitutional Amendments AB 53 (Low-D) Election day holiday.Would make election day a state holiday.
+Watch 2-year bill AB 728 (Mullin- D) Elections: county voter information guides.
 Would require county elections officials to mail a county voter information guide to each voter no later than 29 days before the election, instead of 10 days.
+Watch 2-year bill

-Watch Assembly Elections SB 286 (Min-D) Elections: county officers: consolidation with statewide elections.
+SB 286 (Min-D) Elections: county officers: consolidation with statewide elections.
 Would require the top-two vote-getters seeking election to county office to face election at the November general election, even if one candidate received a majority of votes in the primary election.
-Watch CSAC and UCC opposed Senate Elections and Constitutional Amendments SB 503 (Becker- D) Voting: ballots and signature verification.
-Would, among other things, (1) apply a presumption that the signature on an identification envelope, signature verification statement, unsigned ballot statement, or provisional ballot envelope, is the voter's signature; (2) specify that an exact signature is not required for an elections official to determine that the signature is valid and the fact that signatures share similar characteristics is sufficient to determine the signature is valid; and, (3) prohibit an elections official from reviewing or considering a voter's party preference, race, or ethnicity, when comparing signatures.
-Watch Senate Appropriations SB 504 (Becker- D) Elections: voter registration.
+Watch CSAC and UCC opposed 2-year bill SB 503 (Becker- D) Voting: ballots and signature verification.
+Would add additional parameters for county elections officials when comparing a voters' signature on materials related to vote by mail ballots with the signature in the voter's registration record.
+Watch Assembly Elections SB 504 (Becker- D) Elections: voter registration.
 Would require a county elections official to make conditional voter registration available to military and overseas voters via a certified remote accessible vote by mail system.
-Watch CSAC in support Senate Public Safety SB 594 (Glazer- D) Elections: local redistricting.
+Watch CSAC in support Assembly Elections SB 594 (Glazer- D) Elections: local redistricting.
 Would mitigate issues surrounding the potential delay in the release of census data and the effect of that delay on local redistricting.
-Watch Senate Elections and Constitutional Amendments
+Watch Assembly Elections